What's Coming to Netflix in February 2020 - What's on Netflix

 - Dragon Quest: Your Story (2020) N – New anime movie based on the video game franchise.

-- Love Is Blind (Season 1) N – New dating reality series from Netflix.
+- Love Is Blind (Season 1) First Episode N – New dating reality series from Netflix.

 - Narcos: Mexico (Season 2) N – Second season in the spin-off Narcos series following drug cartels south of the border.